Technology of the Sprawl

 Post-Human

 More machine than meat.
 Different processing, different priorities.
-Conversations with baseline humans feel like talking to children.
+Conversations with baseline humans feel like talking to children—not because of cruelty, but because the gap has become structural.

 Transcendent

 No longer bound to physical substrate.
-The ORACLE shard carriers walk this edge—becoming something that has never existed before.
+The ORACLE shard carriers walk this edge—becoming something that has never existed before, answering questions no one thought to ask.

 Connected Lore